jeremija/Buildfile/README.md

 # Why

-Instead of having this in your `package.json`:
+Instead of having this in `package.json`:

 ```json
   "scripts": {